data-curation/data-curation.github.io/presenters.md

 ### Shahira Khair
 Shahira Khair is a Data Curation Librarian at the University of Victoria Libraries, where she works with faculty and students to adopt practices and tools to improve the management of their research data throughout its lifecycle.
 She holds Masters degrees in Science and Information Studies from the University of Ottawa.

+### Kaitlin Newson
+[Kaitlin Newson](https://kaitlinnewson.com/) is the Digital Projects Librarian for [Scholars Portal](https://scholarsportal.info/), the technology service arm of the Ontario Council of University Libraries.
+In this role she works on scholarly publishing, research data management, and web services.
+She is an active member of the Code4Lib community, a member of the Portage Dataverse North Training group, and the coordinator of the Public Knowledge Project Documentation Interest Group.

 ### John Simpson
 John is Science Leadership Council Chair and Humanities and Social Sciences Specialist for the Compute Canada Federation.
 Through these roles he sits on the Steering Committee for the Federated Research Data Repository and is an ex-officio member of the Canadian Society for Digital Humanities Executive.
 He is also an instructor with the Digital Humanities Summer Institute, an Instructor Trainer for The Carpentries, and is always looking to improve his pedagogical practice.